bufbuild/docs.buf.build/docs/bsr/remote-generation/hosted-plugins.md

 https://buf.build/protocolbuffers/plugins

 This is powerful because you no longer need to have `protoc` installed.
-All the benefits of code generation using `buf` and remote plugins without the headache of managing `protoc`.
+It provides all the benefits of code generation using `buf` and remote plugins without the headache of managing `protoc`.

 ### gRPC plugins